 In the fall of 2005, the NTMWD began preparing a public education campaign.
 In June 2006, NTMWD initiated a major educational campaign using the "Water IQ - Know your water" message originally developed for the state's Water Conservation Implementation Task Force in 2004.
 This was the first major local campaign based on this message.
-NTMWD hired Environmedia Social Marketing of Austin, Texas to assist in program implementation.
 NTMWD has invested \$11.2 million since 2006 in this public education campaign.
 The campaign includes multiple methods to reach and educate the public: